Types of Sessions

 What information do I need to provide with my session proposal?

-In order to present a session proposal the title of the session and a general abstract for the session must be submitted.
-In panels the title of each paper presentation including an individual abstract for every paper within the panel should be submitted.
+In order to present a session proposal, the title of the session and a general abstract for the session must be submitted.
+In panels, the title of each paper presentation including an individual abstract for every paper within the panel should be submitted.
 Complete contact information for each participant in a session is also required.

 I would like to add someone to my panel who recently submitted an individual proposal, what steps should we take?
 Is it enough if we simply add a note to the effect that you should disregard his earlier submission, and that he will participate on our panel instead?

 Please include the new participant in your panel proposal submission and ask him/her to send us an email to email@example.com indicating that we should disregard his/her earlier individual submission.
-Alternatively, he/she can go back into the system and delete his/her submission.
+Alternatively, he/she can go back into the system and delete his/her proposal.